foo-dogsquared/freebies-hunt-api/src/list.md

 - [Fundamentals of Music Theory](https://www.coursera.org/learn/edinburgh-music-theory) | **(Also, it could use some textbooks to supplement some learnings, I recommend checking to the music resources for that.)** It's a Coursera course offered by Edinburgh University on fundamentals of music theory.
 - [Hacker Tools](https://hacker-tools.github.io/) | **(I recommend this a lot if you want to explore options for programming.
 A lot of people said that tools are not much of importance but I still think it's great to have an overview course regarding those said tools.)** An MIT lecture series on programming tools.
 Also can serve as a resource list for different programming tools on text editors, version control systems, and desktop configurations.
 - [MOOC List](https://www.mooc-list.com/) | A MOOC search engine, similar to Class Central.
-- [Software Engineering Micromasters course by The University of British Columbia](https://www.edx.org/micromasters/software-development) | An edX Micromasters course set that introduces you to software engineering and how to effectively plan, organize, and create programs that scale efficiently.

 ## Music
 ### Includes a bunch of resources that can aid you in studying music with free resources. | music-note | #13293d